 The Primera has the openers in banks of four rows, mean that the drill can pass through copious amounts of straw and cover crop without any fear of blockage.
 The chisel openers follow the ground contours via a parallel linkage against individual hoop rollers with the depth set mechanically on a spindle.
 The narrowness of the chisel opener means that little soil is disturbed but the seed slot is left clean for good seed / soil contact and the micro-tilth generated by the chisel action can then be pushed back into the groove by the angled hoop rollers following.

 Technology continues to abound on spreaders and sprayers with simplifying operation, improving accuracy and targeting inputs increasingly the norm.
-The new AMAZONE in-house ISOBUS software makes the operator’s life a doddle with simple, fast intuitive operation of machine and TaskController.
+The new ProfisPro spread rate control system on ZA-TS spreaders monitors the output from each individual shutter and adjusts the aperture size if it recognises a change in flow from one side or the other.
+This system works in conjunction with the 200 Hz twin-weigh cell system and tilt sensor for optimum rate control.
 ArgusTwin and WindControl continue to offer state of the art monitoring of fertiliser quality, topography and weather conditions at time of spreading and alter the spread pattern accordingly.